Answering the Most Important Questions about Roadcheck 2026

 The primary inspection conducted during Roadcheck is the North American Standard Level I Inspection, which is a 37-step inspection that covers a driver’s credentials and fitness for operating the vehicle as well as the vehicle’s mechanical condition.

 Every year, CVSA picks a driver focus area and a vehicle focus area for inspectors to emphasize.
-Last year, CVSA focused on controlled substance and alcohol use for drivers and stressed the importance of tractor protection systems for vehicles.
+In 2025, CVSA focused on Hours of Service and proper tire maintenance.

 What happens if a truck or driver fails the inspection?